 What I slowly saw was that no matter what I did, I was wrong unless it was what my family wanted.
 No matter how many times we talked and explained that I wanted to be included and valued, I was kept at a distance.
 Moving back to our hometown made me realize that being around my family simply wasn’t healthy for me.
 It always left me feeling like I had done something wrong, like I was a burden, that there were more important things they could’ve been doing.
 Big decisions were second guessed and advice was given that was not just cautious criticism but full blown doubt.
 Every encounter seemed to leave me in a downward spiral that would take days to fully shake.

 I was constantly seeking Godly advice, asking What had I done, what did I need to do, what should I change?
 All the while praying that God would make a way for the type of relationship I saw others around me sharing with their families.
 Instead, things blew up.
 I took a stance on something that led to my Father hanging up on me, after saying I no longer had a family unless I changed my mind.

 At my husband’s request I tried to move forward.
 But plans to talk it over were cancelled, excuses were made, stories fabricated, and the only person who had done anything wrong, once again, was me.
 There was no true regret or remorse.
-There was supposedly no recollection of moments I mentioned had truly hurt me.
-All I was given was more excuses for how they had acted.
+When I did finally meet with my Mother there was supposedly no recollection of moments that I mentioned had truly hurt me.
+All I was given was more excuses for how they had acted, or told they would have never done that.
 That true repentance just wasn’t there, so I decided to walk away.
 Not from a place of bitterness or anger, but from a place of protection.